tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 - **What is $x$ in the equation $x + 1 = 4$?** To solve this, we have to find a triple that matches $(x,1,4)$.
-By searching the table, we can see that there is only one such triple, $(3,1,4)$, and so the only solution to this equation $x=4$.
+By searching the table, we can see that there is only one such triple, $(3,1,4)$, and so the only solution is $x=4$.

-- **What values of $x$ and $y$ satisfy $x + y = 4$?** Here, we need to serch for triples that look like $(x,y,4)$.
+- **What values of $x$ and $y$ satisfy $x + y = 4$?** Here, we need to search for triples that look like $(x,y,4)$.
 There are two such triples in the
   table: $(1,3,4)$ and $(3,1,4)$, and so the equation has two different
   solutions: $x=1$ and $y=3$, or $x=3$ and $y=1$.

-The interesting thing here is that we have converted the problem of solving equations into looking up tuples in a table.
-And this is essentially what Prolog does: it turns many computational problems into questions about tables.
+The interesting thing here is that we have converted the problem of solving equations into *database queries*, i.e. looking up tuples in a table.
+We will come back to this way of thinking about computation when we look we start to define Prolog predicates.

 ## Structure of a Prolog Program

 Prolog programs consist of these main elements:

 - **Facts** about values and their relationships.
-For example, the values *Kia* and *Jody* are values representing people, and "Kia is Jody's mother" is a fact that relates them.
+For example, *kia* and *jody* are values representing people, and "Kia is Jody's mother" is a fact that relates them.

   A value could be anything, e.g. a number, a string, a list, a function, etc.
+  Prolog supports symbols, e.g. lowercase identifiers like *kia* and *jody* are Prolog symbols.

-  We will sometimes refer to values as *objects*, but please keep in mind these are **not** objects in the sense of object-oriented programming.
+  Sometimes we'll refer to values as *objects*, but please keep in mind these are **not** objects in the sense of object-oriented programming.

-  There are two useful ways to think about Prolog facts.
+  There are two common ways to think about Prolog facts.
 You can think of them
   as:

   1. **logical predicates**, as in first-order quantified logic